anuudb/Copper-EmailSolution/docker perspective copper-base architecture.md

 #### 3 LDAP

 This is the directory service and it holds user data.
 It works as the user management part of the copper email server.
-Admin user can access the LDAP data through "phpLDAPadmin" protal.
+Admin user can access the LDAP data through "phpLDAPadmin" portal.

 #### 4 Webmail